mautic/user-documentation/docs/configuration/settings.rst

 * **Identity provider metadata file** - Upload the metadata XML file from your Identity Provider (IDP) here.

-* **Default Role for created Users** - With :doc:`User Roles</users_roles/managing_roles>` created in the Roles section of the settings panel, you may select one of those Roles as the default for Users created using SSO.
-If empty, Mautic Users won’t be created using SSO.
-See Users and Roles.
+* **Default Role for created Users** - You can select one of those Roles as the default for Users created using Single Sign-On by creating :doc:`User Roles</users_roles/managing_roles>` in the Roles section of the settings panel.
+If empty, Single Sign-On won't create any Mautic Users.
+See :doc:`Users and Roles</users_roles/managing_roles>`.

 Enter the names of the attributes the configured IDP uses for the Mautic User fields.
 Match the field name from your identity provider to the field name Mautic uses for User creation.